Colonial history, revolution, and classic cars

 Group discussion on Cuba, meet your guides, learn a few useful phrases in Spanish

-Christopher Columbus discovery of America, colonization, colonial architecture, slavery and Cuba independence wars against Spaniards.
+Christopher Columbus’s discovery of America, colonization, colonial architecture, slavery, and Cuba independence wars against Spaniards.

-We meet Cuban students of similar age for dinner and games and discussion.
-Students from both countries talk about their favorite songs, artists, school life, sports and play games (1000 questions, idiomas, etc)
+Special event: Meet Cuban students for dinner and games and discussion.
+Students from both countries talk about their favorite songs, artists, school life, sports, and play games (1000 questions, idiomas, etc).

-Together we visit FAC (Fabrica de Arte Cubano) – multimedia art venue in and old factory with several music scenes, open air movie theatre, art galleries.
+– Together we visit FAC (Fabrica de Arte Cubano) – multimedia art venue in an old factory with several music scenes, open air movie theatre, art galleries.

-We discuss the history of Cuban revolution, its leaders and impact on US – Cuba relations.
-Classic cars in Cuba
+We discuss the history of the Cuban revolution, its leaders, and impact on U.S. – Cuba relations.

-Lunch in Lost City of Gaudi in Havana Forrest
+Have lunch at the Lost City of Gaudi in Havana Forrest.

 Sunset and ferry ride across the bay from La Cabana Fortress

-Day in countryside, getting to know Cuban farmers.
+Day in the countryside, getting to know the Cuban farmers.

-Hike in Viñales mountains, visit to several viewpoints for the valley
+- Hike in Viñales mountains, visit several viewpoints for the valley

-Special event: Lunch on the farm with guajiros
+Special event: Lunch on the farm with the Guajiros.

 Special event: Reclaimed paper art workshop with Ares